mathieu-benoit/DevOpsOnAzureLab/docs/Lab 1 - Source control/README.md

 ## Setup Slack notification for "Pull Request created"

-8. Sign-in with your Slack account for this lab - for example: `https://atq-qc-2017.slack.com.slack.com`.
+8. Sign-in with your Slack account for this lab - for example: `https://atq-qc-2017.slack.com`.
 9. Go to this new app configuration link: `https://atq-qc-2017.slack.com/apps/new/A0F81FPF0-visual-studio-team-services`, type the `#code` channel and click on the **Add Visual Studio Integration** button.

 ![Slack - Add Visual Studio Integration - Code Pushed](./imgs/Slack-AddVisualStudioIntegration-CodePushed.PNG)

 10. Once the result page is displayed ("New integration added!"),  copy the **WebHook URL** field value `https://hooks.slack.com/services/...` to be used with the next steps.

-11. Go to the **Service Hooks** of the **Admin** page of your VSTS project and from there click on the **Create a new subscription** button like illustrated below.
+11. Click the **Gear** icon and navigate to the **Service Hooks** page of your VSTS project and from there click on the **Create a new subscription** button as illustrated below.

 ![ServiceHooks - Notification To Slack - Setup](./imgs/ServiceHooks-NotificationToSlack-Setup.PNG)

-12. On the next pages, select **Pull request created** for the **Trigger on this type of event** and let the default **Filters**, then click on **Next** to paste there the **Slack Webhook URL** value `https://hooks.slack.com/services/...` you copied from the Slack configuration we did earlier.
+12. On the next pages, select **Pull request created** for the **Trigger on this type of event** option and let the default **Filters**, then click on **Next** to paste the **Slack Webhook URL** value `https://hooks.slack.com/services/...` you copied from the Slack configuration completed earlier.
 Finally, click on **Finish** to see the new associated Service Hook entry:

 ![ServiceHooks - Pull Request Created Notification To Slack - Added](./imgs/ServiceHooks-PullRequestCreatedNotificationToSlack-Added.PNG)

-(Optional) You could repeat the actions to setup the Slack notifications for other actions from VSTS like for example: Build completed, Release deployment completed, Work item created, Code pushed, etc. *For the Agile Tour Quebec 2017, these 4 other Slack notifications are already in place*.
+(Optional) You could repeat these actions to setup Slack notifications for other actions from VSTS for example: Build completed, Release deployment completed, Work item created, Code pushed, etc. *For the Agile Tour Quebec 2017, these 4 other Slack notifications were already completed for you in the accounts provided*.

 You are now all set for this lab.
 All these concepts will be used and illustrated with the next labs.